bnomei/kirby3-robots-txt/README.md

 - unzip [master.zip](https://github.com/bnomei/kirby3-robots-txt/archive/master.zip) as folder `site/plugins/kirby3-robots-txt` or
 - `git submodule add https://github.com/bnomei/kirby3-robots-txt.git site/plugins/kirby3-robots-txt` or
 - `composer require bnomei/kirby3-robots-txt`

+## Staging Server?
+Debug Mode = Disallow all

+When you set the global Kirby `debug` config to `true` the plugin will disallow all indexing for all user-agents.
+This is especially useful on a staging server but you could consider xml-sitemap and rss-feed among other things as well.

+> ⚠️⚠️⚠️ THIS MEANS IF YOU HAVE KIRBY'S DEBUG MODE ENABLED IN PRODUCTION ALL SEARCH ENGINES WILL BE BLOCKED FROM INDEXING YOUR SITE!

 ## Setup